-- Season lightly with salt and pepper and roast for 20 to 25 minutes, or until the squash is tender and lightly caramelized.
+- Season lightly with salt and pepper and roast for 10 minutes.
+Remove from the oven, toss with a spatula to ensure even browning, and sprinkle with brown sugar.
+Continue roasting until the squash is tender and nicely caramelized, 10 to 15 minutes longer.
 Remove from the oven and set aside.

-- To toast the pine nuts, heat them in a small non-stick pan over medium heat until lightly toasted.
-Shake occasionally to ensure even browning and watch them carefully because pine nuts burn very easily.
+- Toast the pine nuts in a small non-stick pan over medium heat.
+Shake the pan occasionally to ensure even browning.
+Watch carefully because pine nuts burn quite easily.

-- To make the dressing, whisk the orange juice, lemon juice, balsamic vinegar, honey, Dijon mustard, and garlic together in a small bowl.
+- To make the dressing, whisk the orange juice, rice vinegar, honey, Dijon mustard, and garlic together in a small bowl.
 Slowly add the olive oil and continue whisking until well blended.

 - To assemble the salads, divide the farro between four serving bowls, add portions of roasted squash and salad greens.

 - Top with cranberries, pine nuts, goat cheese, radishes, tomatoes, red onion, and croutons.
 Drizzle each salad with dressing and serve immediately.